gu, is a command-line utility used to install and manage

 installable file.
 Additionally,

-gu -C /path/to/download/dir install component can be used, the specified
+gu -C /path/to/download/dir install component can be used, with the specified

 Note that with

 gu -L you need to specify the component’s file name, while